lz2hpc/openair/prov_vpn.md

 put it on the clien's location ``/etc/openvpn/client.ovpn``.

-Copy client's certificate and key too.
+Copy client's certificates and key to /etc/openvpn/ directory on your Raspberry Pi

 Run the client with the config file.